 Bishop Robert E. Jones, the first African American episcopal leader of the Methodist Episcopal Church, had the inspiration to address a part of this problem after speaking at an event at Lakeside Assembly, a white Methodist campground in Ohio.
-He established a similar place for Black people in Mississippi along the Gulf Coast.
-Such a place was physically realized on April 16, 1923 as the Gulfside Chautauqua and Methodist Camp Meeting Ground in Waveland, Mississippi, but only after he was able to raise $4,000 through the aid of churches and individuals.
+He became determined to establish a similar destination for Black people in Mississippi along the Gulf Coast.
+The camp was officially realized on April 16, 1923, as the Gulfside Chautauqua and Methodist Camp Meeting Ground in Waveland, Mississippi, but only after he was able to raise $4,000 through the aid of churches and individuals.
 He bought 300 acres and leased 316 acres from the state of Mississippi.

 On January 24, 1924, it was renamed Gulfside Assembly, was incorporated and opened.
 Some of the most prestigious Black leaders in Methodism in the early part of the 20th century were involved in the incorporation of Gulfside.
-At that time only one building was on the property, a twenty-two bedroom mansion that had previously been occupied by descendants of President Andrew Jackson.
-The mansion was not visible from the beach because of surrounding oak trees.
+At the time there was just one building on the property, a twenty-two-bedroom mansion that had previously been occupied by descendants of President Andrew Jackson.
+The mansion was not visible from the beach because of the surrounding oak trees.
 Bishop Jones led the effort to restore it and convert it into a meeting house where black and white Methodists could quietly come together despite Mississippi’s strict racial segregation laws.
 More important to blacks in the region, when it opened in 1924, Gulfside Assembly was the first facility on the entire Gulf Coast where African Americans could swim and use the beach.

-Hurricane Camille, which struck the Gulf Coast in 1969, destroyed many of the buildings and afterwards the trustees led by Methodist Bishops Mack B. Stokes and Ernest T. Dixon and laymen Wayne Calbert and Henry Harper fought to preserve the resort in the 1970s and 1980s and for the first time raised money outside the Methodist Church to rebuild some of the facility’s structures.
+Hurricane Camille, which struck the Gulf Coast in 1969, destroyed many of the buildings.
+Afterward, the trustees led by Methodist Bishops Mack B. Stokes and Ernest T. Dixon and laymen Wayne Calbert and Henry Harper fought to preserve the resort in the 1970s and 1980s.
+For the first time, funds were raised from outside the Methodist Church to rebuild some of the facility’s structures.